Taking action

 Active ownership to deliver positive ESG change

-Active ownership is the process of engaging with companies, regulators, policymakers, industry peers and other stakeholders around the world to help tackle issues which have the potential to affect society, the planet, and the long-term financial returns for those who invest with us – such as members of our pension schemes.
+Active ownership is the process of engaging with companies, regulators, policymakers, industry peers and other stakeholders around the world.
+This engagement is to help tackle issues that have the potential to affect society, the planet, and the long-term financial returns for those who invest with us – such as members of our pension schemes.

-As a global investor, LGIM can use its influence to identify and improve on important ESG issues in the companies it invests in (those included in our internal funds that are managed by a Legal & General company), or through collaboration with policymakers.
-For example, LGIM can challenge a company to adopt more environmentally friendly policies.
+As a global investor, we can use our influence to identify and improve on important ESG issues in the companies we invests in (those included in our internal funds that are managed by L&G), or through collaboration with policymakers.
+For example, we can challenge a company to adopt more environmentally friendly policies.
 It can also engage with governments and regulators on ESG-related policy.

-As a shareholder, LGIM can use its voting rights to both signal support for a company or to raise concerns over different issues including how it is governed, its business strategies and activities.
+As a shareholder, we can use our voting rights to both signal support for a company or to raise concerns over different issues including how it is governed, its business strategies and activities.

 How it works

 Engagement can be triggered in a variety of ways.
-This includes writing to companies to outline LGIM’s expectations, scheduling meetings with companies, researching and analysing responsible investment themes and voting issues, or following a news story about a company that LGIM believes requires examination.
+This includes writing to companies to outline our expectations, scheduling meetings with companies, researching and analysing responsible investment themes and voting issues, or following a news story about a company that we believe requires examination.

-LGIM discloses the details of its vote instructions on a per-meeting basis, with the rationale provided for all votes cast against management.
+We disclose the details of our vote instructions on a per-meeting basis, with the rationale provided for all votes cast against management.

 Companies are divested up to the point where they do not cause index distortion and up to a pre-specified tracking-error limit.
 If the tracking error limit is reached, company holdings are reduced rather than fully divested from.
 Tracking error is the difference in performance between a fund and its benchmark.